 Covers of the first editions in France and the UK

 The novel was first published in English in 1949, under the title Aeolia, translated by E.D.
-Scott-Kilvert, with a preface by Lawrence Durrell (that same translation would later also be published in the USA under the title Beyond the Aegean); a new translation by Therese Sellers was published in 2020 by Denise Harvey, an independent publisher based on the Greek island of Evia, including all the passages that were omitted in the first translation, and featuring a prologue by Bruce Clark, author of Twice a Stranger, a study Greek-Turkish population exchanges of 1923.
+Scott-Kilvert, with a preface by Lawrence Durrell (that same translation would later also be published in the USA under the title Beyond the Aegean); a new translation by Ancient and Modern Greek scholar Therese Sellers was published in 2020 by Denise Harvey, an independent publisher based on the Greek island of Evia, including all the passages that were omitted in the first translation, and featuring a prologue by Bruce Clark, author of Twice a Stranger, a study Greek-Turkish population exchanges of 1923.
 The book has also been translated in 16 other languages including French, German, Spanish, Italian and Russian.

 On the occasion of the 2020 translation, A. E. Stallings would write in her review for the Times Literary Supplement that the book –"part novel, part fairy tale, part memoir"– demonstrates a magical realism reminiscent not so much of Latin American literature but rather of Homer’s epic poems, a world where "drops of blood can speak, eels fall in love, the forest can move".
 Yet Venezis doesn't stop shy of depicting "the unthinking cruelty of the children, too, who shoot at hoopoes and weasels, torture tortoises and raid birds’ nests for eggs".